Select Bus Service: Fare machines

 Select Bus Service fare machines consist of modified versions of existing MTA and DOT devices.
 MetroCard payment utilizes MetroCard Fare Collection Machines, similar in design to ATM/Debit Card MetroCard vending machines (known as MetroCard Express Machines) used in the New York City Subway, but without touch screens.
 Coin payment utilizes a modified Parkeon Muni Meter.
 The original machines used on the Bx12 in 2008 consisted of re-purposed versions of MetroCard Express Machines and first-generation Parkeon multi-space devices, which have since been replaced.

 Since 2020, Select Bus Service routes have had OMNY readers mounted on each door, where riders can tap their contactless cards, smart devices, or OMNY cards to pay the fare.

 Fleet

-Select Bus Service buses are wrapped in a unique blue paint scheme that identifies them as operating in this particular service.
-Older buses are painted mostly white, with a blue stripe just below the windows and a teal pattern with plus signs and "+selectbusservice" logos.
+Most Select Bus Service buses are wrapped in a unique blue paint scheme that identifies them as operating in this particular service.
+Older buses were painted mostly white, with a blue stripe just below the windows and a teal pattern with plus signs and "+selectbusservice" logos, which have all since been unwrapped.
 In March 2016, a new gold-and-blue livery was introduced across the entire MTA fleet.
 SBS buses delivered after March 2016 have a variation of this livery, with the teal pattern below the windows and the new gold and blue livery above.